openlayers/ol-mapbox-style/README.md

 • **style**: `any`

-JSON style object or style url pointing to a
+JSON style object or style url pointing to a Mapbox/MapLibre Style object.
-Mapbox Style object.
 When using Mapbox APIs, the url is the `styleUrl` shown in Mapbox Studio's "share" panel.
 In addition, the `accessToken` option (see below) must be set.
-When passed as JSON style object, all OpenLayers layers created by `apply()` will be immediately available, but they may not have a source yet (i.e. when they are defined by a TileJSON url in the Mapbox Style document).
-When passed as style url, layers will be added to the map when the Mapbox Style document is loaded and parsed.
+When passed as JSON style object, all OpenLayers layers created by `apply()` will be immediately available, but they may not have a source yet (i.e. when they are defined by a TileJSON url in the Mapbox/MapLibre Style document).
+When passed as style url, layers will be added to the map when the Mapbox/MapLibre Style document is loaded and parsed.

 • **options**: [`Options`](#-internal-interfacesoptionsmd)= `{}`